 Manager, Research & Business Development

-Prior to joining Ontario Genomics, Kim managed research training programs at STEMCELL Technologies, one of Canada’s largest biotech companies, and the Centre for Drug Research and Development (CDRD), where she also assisted with IP due diligence.
-Previously, Kim worked in medical device patents at Baylis Medical and in pharmaceutical patents at Lang Michener LLP where she provided support as a Scientific Consultant.
-Kim was formerly the Director of Pharmacogenetics for a biotech start-up in Montreal.
+Prior to joining Ontario Genomics, Kimberly managed research training programs at STEMCELL Technologies, one of Canada’s largest biotech companies, and the Centre for Drug Research and Development (CDRD), where she also assisted with IP due diligence.
+Previously, Kimberly worked in medical device patents at Baylis Medical and in pharmaceutical patents at Lang Michener LLP where she provided support as a Scientific Consultant.
+Kimberly was formerly the Director of Pharmacogenetics for a biotech start-up in Montreal.

 Christy Hockley joined Ontario Genomics in September 2013.
 In her current role, she is responsible for coordinating and managing all research projects here in OGI.
 Most recently, Christy was Administrative Coordinator of Bioscience Education Canada (BEC), where she was the point of contact for all regional coordinators on the Sanofi BioGENEius Challenge Canada competition.
 She has also coordinated and supported administrative duties on projects including lectures, workshops, and the Lab Tools for Schools program.